h4cc/AliceFixturesBundle/README.md

 ### Commands

-There are some command for loading fixtures included in this bundle.
+There are some commands for loading fixtures included in this bundle.
 They are also divided in loading plain files or FixtureSets.

 ```